AlonEirew/wikipedia-to-elastic/README.md

 ### Building the index From Source

-**Disclimer:** Processing Wikipedia latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including the normalization and lemmatization of text, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations, normalize and lemmatize the data).<br/>
+**Disclimer:** Processing Wikipedia latest full dump (15GB .bz2 AND 66GB unpacked as .xml) including extraction of relations fields, normalization and lemmatization of text, will take about **5 days** (tested on MacBook pro, using stanford parser to extract relations, normalize and lemmatize the data).<br/>
-In case of using this data in order to identify semantic relations between phrases at run time, It is recommended to normalize the fields for better results, in case not needed or for a much faster data export into elastic **(5 hours)**, set normalize to false in `conf.json`, as shown in "Project Configuration Files".<br />
+In case of using this data in order to identify semantic relations between phrases at run time, It is recommended to normalize the fields for better results, in case not needed or for a much faster data export into elastic **(5 hours)**, set normalizeFields/extractRelationFields to false in `conf.json`, as shown in "Project Configuration Files".<br />

 You might want to consider using the Docker Image to save that time

-If require to parse other Wiki dumps such as Wikinews, Wikidata, and so on, you can use this process as well, to port the .xml data pages into elastic index for fast queries.
+If require parsing other Wiki dumps such as Wikinews, Wikidata, or extraction of Wikipedia dumps in other languages (fr, es, de, etc.), Use this process as well (set extractRelationFields to false as it is not supported) or download the existing multi-lingual docker images.

 ### Requisites
 * Java 1.8